fhiso/legacy-format/serialisation.md

     and are not part of from the resulting dataset.
     Substructures of *pseudo-structures* have no meaning and SHALL be ignored.

-{.ednote} Substrutures of pseudo-structures are *ignored* rather than *forbidden* because GEDCOM listed the `CHAR` pseudo-structure as having an optional `VERS` substructure with no defined semantics and because non-conformant GEDCOM producers might have placed substructures under any line.
+{.ednote} Substructures of pseudo-structures are *ignored* rather than *forbidden* because GEDCOM listed the `CHAR` pseudo-structure as having an optional `VERS` substructure with no defined semantics and because non-conformant GEDCOM producers might have placed substructures under any line.

 ## Structure to/from String  {#struct-string}